Java under the Microscope: Stack, Heap, and GC using Code Examples

 }

-This example demonstrates how the JVM's JIT compiler works: after multiple calls, the multiplyPoint method is compiled to native code and stored in the Code Cache, while objects and references remain in the Heap/Stack.
+This example demonstrates the operation of the JVM JIT compiler: the method multiplyPoint after multiple calls is compiled into native code and stored in Code Cache, while objects and references remain in Heap/Stack.

 Element Where is it stored Comment

-Local variable p Stack Lives while the main frame is active
+Local variable p Stack Lives as long as the main frame is active

-Object Point Heap (Eden → Survivor → Old) Lives while there are reachable references; GC manages deletion
+Object Point Heap (Eden → Survivor → Old) Lives as long as there are reachable references, GC manages deletion

-Method multiplyPoint (bytecode) Metaspace / Class Area Lives while the class is loaded
+Method multiplyPoint (bytecode) Metaspace / Class Area Lives as long as the class is loaded

-multiplyPoint method (JIT native code) Code Cache Lives until the Code Cache is freed, not affected by the GC
+Method multiplyPoint (JIT native code) Code Cache Lives until Code Cache is freed, GC does not affect it

-Warm-up Cycle Stack + Heap Each call creates a Stack Frame; objects on the Heap; After JIT, subsequent calls go through the Code Cache.
+Warm-up loop Stack + Heap Each call creates a Stack Frame; objects on Heap; after JIT subsequent calls go through Code Cache

 • The method is executed through the interpreter until the JVM marks it as hot.

-• After multiple calls, the method is compiled into the Code Cache → super-fast execution.
+• After multiple calls, the method is compiled into Code Cache → super fast execution.

-• The Code Cache is separate from the Heap and is not touched by the GC.
+• Code Cache is separate from Heap; GC does not touch it.

-• Objects in the Heap live as long as there are reachable references and can be collected by the GC.
+• Objects in Heap live as long as there are reachable references and can be collected by GC.

-• Stack frames are created for each method call and deleted after return.
+• Stack frames are created for each method call and removed after return.

-Code Cache = "super-fast JVM binary code", Heap = objects, Stack = method frames, Metaspace = bytecode/classes.
+Code Cache = "super fast binary code of JVM", Heap = objects, Stack = method frames, Metaspace = bytecode/classes.

 🌐 На русском